jacobp100/technicalc-core/packages/technicalc-editor/README.md

 </msup>
 ```

+### Brackets

+The implementation for bracket handling in `MML_Accum.re`, `Value_Row.re`, and `BracketUtil.re` is different in every case.
+It's not really possible to combine these under a generic implementation.
+However, they all follow the same rules:

+- An open bracket starts a new group on a stack
+- A close bracket closes the most recent group on a stack
+- A close bracket with no groups on the stack is ignored (and treated as invalid)
+- Groups left on the stack that were not terminated by a close bracket are ignored (and treated as invalid)
+- Each function argument starts a new stack, and restores the previous stack after the closing `Arg`

 ### Labels

 In the standard editing mode, labels act as placeholders, although they have content in (rather than being a blank square).
 The blank square is created by converting an empty array of elements to MML.
 However, labels are explicit elements.